converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-operator-autoscale/README.md

 cd ./mummi-experiments/experiments/aws-march-2025/state-machine-operator
 ```

 Note that feedback files were generated and used, but not added here (there are a lot of files).
-Final results (all run on March 13, 2025)
+Note that for cpu-arm-autoscale-1 I lost internet, and that is why there are multiple event files (with redundant data).
+Since we take uniqueness here it is not an issue.

 ## Output